Yogeshceem/from-Reddy/README.md

 | "The Great Gatsby"        | F. Scott Fitzgerald   | Timeless Classic         |
 | "1984"                    | George Orwell         | Explore Dystopian World  |
 | "The Catcher in the Rye"  | J.D.
 Salinger         | Coming of Age Journey    |
+---

+# Favorite Quotes

+> "The only limit to our realization of tomorrow will be our doubts of today."
+> - *Franklin D. Roosevelt*

+> "In three words I can sum up everything I've learned about life: it goes on."
+> - *Robert Frost*

+---